HenryMaguire/coding-blog/README.md

 - Text to speech using a pre-trained model.

 **And beyond...**
-- Using images as a seed of _inspiration_ for the story bot or to generate pictoral descriptions/summaries of stories
+- Using images as a seed of _inspiration_ for the story bot or to generate pictorial descriptions/summaries of stories

+## Improvements
+- Decide on whether to make the content less Jargon-filled on the main website.